 - Activities in purple textboxes are intended as prompts for class discussions.

 I have tried to be as creative as possible in developing these activities.
 You will find links within activities to YouTube, Ted Talks, and other videos.
 I have integrated existing open source resources from professional organizations and government websites, some of which provide interactive databases on various topics.
-I have included audio files to alter the content delivery medium, both to keep learners engaged and also to respect different learning styles.
-I have also focused on providing many applied practice examples and case studies to bring the concepts to life and to make transparent how they translate into counselling practice.
+I have also included audio files to alter the content delivery medium, both to keep learners engaged and also to respect different learning styles.
+I have focused on providing many applied practice examples and case studies to bring the concepts to life and to make transparent how these translate into counselling practice.

 Although the key concepts in this teaching and learning guide are organized according to the competencies in the CRSJ Counselling Model, you can also search the list of key concepts in the Index of Key Concepts or you can use the search function on the upper right of your screen to find where in this e-book a particular concept related to cultural responsivity and social justice is elucidated.

 Many of the learning activities have been designed specifically for courses in multicultural counselling; however, the CRSJ Counselling Model encompasses the counselling process broadly.
-There is considerable evidence that competency for culturally responsive and socially just practice is best accomplished through the infusion of this content throughout training programs, instead of the more traditional single course design (Collins et al., 2015).
-There are also numerous activities in this teaching and learning guide can easily be used or adapted for other courses in psychology, social work, and other health disciplines.
+There is considerable evidence that competency for culturally responsive and socially just practice is best accomplished through the infusion of this content throughout training programs, instead of within the more traditional single course design (Collins et al., 2015).
+There are also numerous activities in this teaching and learning guide that can easily be used or adapted for other courses in psychology, social work, and other health disciplines.
 In fact, I have drawn on activities from the counselling theories, research methods, working alliance, interventions, and ethics courses at Athabasca University in the creation of this guide.
 I invite you to consider how these types of learning activities might enhance other courses you are taking or teaching.

 You will notice that throughout the book I use gender-neutral language wherever possible and appropriate.
 In some cases, the contributors, or the clients with whom they engage, identify as cisgender or transgender and choose a particular singular or plural, gendered or gender-neutral pronoun.
 Unless the person being referenced has explicitly identified as male or female, I default to gender-neutral language by using they and them.
 Most dictionaries now recognize the third person plural as an acceptable use for third person singular in instances where gender is not known or is actively eschewed.
 For example, a client may express a particular need, which we then refer to as their need, and we invite them to expand on it further.
 Failure to use gender-neutral language or to address a person by their preferred pronoun is considered a form of microaggression in counselling (Singh & Dickey, 2017).
 Although I follow the professional writing standards of the American Psychological Association (2010) wherever possible, I diverge whenever equity and justice may be compromised.